 Starting in April 2025, multiple significant changes are set to impact employment laws.

-The Government has recently announced a series of significant amendments to the Employment Rights Bill, aimed at strengthening worker protections and ensuring fairer employment practices.
-These changes, which are set to be considered at the House of Commons report stage, reflect feedback from a series of consultations on zero-hours contracts, agency worker rights, trade union legislation, statutory sick pay, and the regulation of umbrella companies.
+The Government has recently announced a series of significant amendments to the Employment Rights Bill.
+This aims to strengthen worker protections and ensure fairer employment practices.
+These changes, which are set to be considered at the House of Commons report stage, reflect feedback from consultations on zero-hours contracts, agency worker rights, trade union legislation, statutory sick pay, and the regulation of umbrella companies.

 Key Changes and What They Mean For You